farizmamad/ecommerce-multitenant/README.md

 Every request guarded by TenantGuard will check somethings:
 - Customer users can read allowed records from every Tenants.
 - Admin users can only manage its Tenant records.
 If Admin tries to access records from different tenants, the user will receive 'Tenant is not found' exception.

+## Caching

+This application employs caching to increase the query performance.
+The chosen database to do caching is Redis because it is designed for read-heavy operation, thus it fit to the goal to increase the query speed.

+It is also claimed that it is highly scalabile, resilient, and flexible to any infrastructure architectures.

+## REST API and Microservices

+This application designed to be built on top of REST API and Microservices.

+REST API are useful for handling request from external clients that want to interact with our system entities (e.g. tenants, users, products, orders).

+Microservices are useful for handling either request-response or asynchronous operations.
+But in this application we only use asynchronous operation to handling order created event (e.g. sending order created email).

+## Pagination

+Find all operations are wrapped into pagination request and response to control the response size and also increasing query performance.
+Pagination request parameters: limit, page, search Pagination response: totalDocuments, limit, page, hasNextPage, hasPrevPage

 ## Installation